davenverse/catscript/README.md

 #### Raw

-Takes your code and places it there with no enhancements, your code must have a MainClass
+Takes your code and places it there with no enhancements, you're responsible for initiating your own MainClass that has a `main`.

 ```scala
 #!./usr/bin/env catscript